 Keeping our body well hydrated is crucial for our health, and helps us eliminate toxins as well.
 Switch to olive oil, sesame oil and coconut oil for daily consumption.
 They are the healthiest and most easily digested fats for our body.
 And yes, our body needs healthy fat!

 Consume whole dairy products, raw cheeses and butter, animals that have eaten the foods they were meant to eat, and avoid low-fat foods.
 These are easier to digest, and in their natural form.
-Low-fat foods
+Low-fat foods have been processed and are not healthy or beneficial for weight loss.

 – Find physical activities that you really like doing.
 Don’t do difficult workouts, unless you really like them that way.
 Walk, do gentle yoga stretches, with deep breathing.
 Just move your body every day.